adarshkumarsingh83/java_jse/DOCUMENTS/JAVA8-LAMBDA-FUNCTIONALINTERFACE_README.md

 * annonimus class can implement inteface
 * annonimus class can extends abstract class
 * annonimus class can extends concreat class
-* only annonimus class which has only one mehod from interface or abstract class can be replaced with lambda
+* only annonimus class which has only one mehod from interface can be replaced with lambda
 * annonimus class which has mulitple method either by inheriatance or by its self can't be replce with lambda

 * Annonimus class